Updated: Jun 24, 2022

 At the End of the Day, Which is Better?

 With all the pros and cons laid out about each type of learning sphere, it’s hard to say that one is better than the other.
 With increasing advancements in technology, there’s no way to avoid using it in the classroom altogether.
 Due to the impact of COVID-19, everyone has put the idea of online classes at the forefront of education.
-Whether it be in-person learning or online learning, both mediums can be great options.
+Whether it be in-person learning or online learning, both mediums can be great options and achieve exemplary educational outcomes.

 We’ve seen many creative solutions arise, whether it is accommodating alternate in-person courses, shifting rapidly to online, or seeking out hybrid delivery modalities at a faster rate in the last year than ever before.
 While it is not clear that one modality is superior to the other, what can be seen is that the best way to support academic outcomes is generating active learning communities both inside and outside the classroom.